 In the Country by Kenneth Allsop

-Steeped with a deep sense of the past, Kenneth Allsop’s writing about his life in Dorset speaks in defence of the natural world and stands firmly against the unchecked exploitation of the land.
+In the Country is not rustic or romantic.
+It is never unrealistic about agricultural modernisation and social change in the countryside.
+Steeped with a deep sense of the past, Kenneth Allsop’s writing speaks in defence of the natural world and stands firmly against the unchecked exploitation of the land.

-|Dimensions||14 x 156 x 216 mm|
+|Dimensions||14 × 156 × 216 mm|